 With its yearly Share the Magic charity event and 1,600-person-strong workforce in Greenville, Synnex has become a strong presence in the local community since expanding to the Upstate in 1996.
 This year, SYNNEX celebrates its 40th anniversary without much fanfare due to the pandemic, but still recognizing its long history as a leading distributor of technology solutions — providing a range of distribution, logistics and integration services.

 Robert Huang founded SYNNEX, headquartered in Fremont, California, in 1980.
 Over the years it has expanded globally, including to its locations on Pelham Ridge Drive and Wade Hampton Boulevard in Greenville.
-The company’s more than 225,000 employees work in North America, South America and Asia.
+The company’s employees work in North America, South America and Asia.
 Its Greenville offices are considered its sales and marketing headquarters, according to a company statement.